NON-PROFIT, LIBERTARIAN ENGLISH LANGUAGE COURSE AND GUIDE TO BRITISH CULTURE

 STUDENT C: You are Ahmet's wife

-This is a Learn English with ZakWashington. audio recording with a listening exercise for students of the English language. #ZAKMAG
+Learn English with ZakWashington audio listening exercise for students of English.

 CHAPTER 10 SONG 1